- Employment Opportunities ›

 - Organization of Technical Divisions ›

 Employment at MIT Lincoln Laboratory brings with it the opportunity to participate in a variety of benefit programs.
 Benefit programs are reviewed periodically, and as a result, the programs and descriptions provided here are subject to change.
-More details on the programs can be found at MIT's Employee Benefits site or by visiting our multimedia virtual tour.
+More details on the programs can be found at MIT's Employee Benefits site.

 - Medical: For employees and eligible dependents, available health plans include Health Maintenance Organizations (HMO) and Point-of Service (POS) plans.